Cave research in India: Notable Findings from Caves of India

+The biggest Cavefish of the world Neolissochilus pnar is identified from a cave of Meghalaya.
+Further, longest Sandstone Cave of the world was also found in Meghalaya.

 Conservation

 Unscientific quarrying of limestone led to the collapse of the Mawmluh cave of Meghalaya, and the caves of Jantia Hills are also in danger due to excessive quarrying of coal.
 Various caves in Central India serving as major religious spots are also either under threat conditions or somehow polluting the ambient environment.

 The 'National Cave Research and Protection Organisation, India' has been formed to help protect the caves of India.
 This organization has already urged the Indian government to frame a proper Cave Protection Act.
 In addition, members of the Meghalaya Adventures Association (principally, Brian Kharpan Dally) work to protect the natural caves of Meghalaya.